DylanBaine/route-your-tour/features.md

 	* slug
 	* name
 	* soundcloud_url
+	* bio
 	* number_of_routes_booked
 	* Can have many Routes
 	* Can belong to many Users
+	* Can have many SocialLinks

 * Venue
 	* slug
 	* name
 	* address
 	* Can belong to many Users
+	* Can have many SocialLinks

 * Promoter
 	* user_id
 		* Must belong to only one User
 	* slug
 	* experience
+	* Can have many SocialLinks

 * BookingAgent
 	* user_id